-The most well known rest home in the district is the Ranfurly Rest Home, in operation since 1903.
-The original name for the facility was the Auckland Veterans' Home.
-In 1951, the nephew of former Governor Lord Ranfurly visited the site, and gave permission for the family name to be lent to it in honour of the Fifth Earl of Ranfurly.
-1355
+The most well-known rest home in the district is the Ranfurly Rest Home, in operation since 1903.
+It was originally named the Auckland Veterans Home.
+In 1951, the nephew of former governor Lord Ranfurly visited the site, and gave permission for the family name to be lent in honour of the Fifth Earl of Ranfurly.
+135

-The Governor of New Zealand at the time of the Second Boer War (1899-1902), the Fifth Earl of Ranfurly (1856-1933), proposed as soon as peace was declared on 2 June 1902 that instead of a number of local monuments to the fallen around the country, there should be one national monument in the form of a veteran's home, the equivalent of the Chelsea Home for Pensioners in England.
+The governor of New Zealand at the time of the Second Boer War (1899-1902), the Fifth Earl of Ranfurly (1856-1933), proposed as soon as peace was declared on 2 June 1902 that instead of local monuments to the fallen, there should be one national monument in the form of a veterans' home, the equivalent of the Chelsea Home for Pensioners in England.
 136

-Figure 31: Auckland Veterans' Home, later the Ranfurly Rest Home.
-Photo held in Smallfield Papers, Archives, Anglican Diocese of Auckland, photographed by Matthews & Matthews Architects Ltd, 2002.
+Figure 31: Auckland Veterans Home, later the Ranfurly Rest Home.
+Photo held in Smallfield Papers, Archives, Anglican Diocese of Auckland, photographed by Matthews and Matthews Architects Ltd, 2002.

-There was some opposition to this proposal around the country, and local areas outside Auckland, Wellington and Christchurch erected their own monuments despite Lord Ranfurly's call.
-137 However, Lord Ranfurly was backed by an able committee, including Major-General Sir James Melville Babington (Commandant of the New Zealand Defence Forces 138, treasurer of the Veterans Home committee, 139 and one of the two initial title holders as a trustee for the site from 1903).
-140 Babington was noted for being a tactician and training organiser, 141 and headed the NZ forces from January 1902 until the end of the war in June of that year.
-He remained as head of the armed forces until 1906.
-142

-Another person involved, and quite possibly part of Lord Ranfurly's organising committee, was Col. Richard Hutton Davies (later promoted to Major-General) (1861-1918) who was the other initial title holder for the site.
-143 He was the first New Zealand officer to command an independent force on active service overseas, the Eighth New Zealand Contingent during the 2nd Boer War, the only colonial officer given command of a composite mobile column during the war, and between 1902 and 1909 he played a leading role in the reform of the New Zealand military.
-144
+There was some opposition to this proposal around the country, and local areas outside Auckland, Wellington and Christchurch erected their own monuments despite Lord Ranfurly's call.137 However, Lord Ranfurly was backed byan able committee, including Major-General Sir James Melville Babington (Commandant of the New Zealand Defence Forces, 138 treasurer of the Veteran's Home Committee.
+139 and one of the two initial title holders as a trustee for the site from 1903).140 Babington was noted for being a tactician and training organiser141 and headed the NZ forces from January1902 until the end of the war in June of that year.
+He remained as head of the armed forces until 1906.142 part of Lord Ranfurly's organising committee, as Col. Richard Hutton Davies (1861-1918), later promoted to major-general.
+He was the other initial title holder for the site.
+The first New Zealand officer to command an independent force on active service overseas, the Eighth New Zealand Contingent during the 2nd Boer War, he was the only colonial officer given command of a composite mobile column during the war, and between 1902 and 1909 he played a leading role in the reform of the New Zealand military.
+The was the only colonial officer given command of a composite mobile column during the war, and between 1902 and 1909 he played a leading role in the reform of the New Zealand military.